gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        Commits that are part of non-master branches are included only if the master branch doesn't have them.
+        Commits from non-master branches appear only if the master branch does not contain them.
     </div>
     </div>
 </div>

 &nbsp;

-## Best Practices for Linking
+## Follow Best Practices for Linking

-When working with sub-tasks, include both the parent and sub-task Jira issue keys in the commit message.
-This displays the commit in both places and prevents sub-task commits from getting lost among parent issue commits.
+When working with sub-tasks, include both the parent and sub-task issue keys in your commit message.
+This approach:
+- Displays the commit in both places
+- Prevents sub-task commits from getting lost among parent issue commits

 <img src='/wp-content/uploads/gij-gitcloud-git-commit-commit-sel-subtask.png' style='margin:25px auto' />